The 10 Most Beautiful Tuscan Villages to Visit on Vacation

 Surrounded by lush vineyards and olive trees, Monteriggioni is one of the oldest and most memorable villages in all of Italy, even being referenced in Dante’s Divine Comedy.
 For those passionate about fine wine, look no further than this timeless medieval hamlet and its wealth of cellars boasting rich and full-bodied Chiantis, produced from grapes grown in local vineyards.

-Only a stone's throw from the ancient city of Siena, offers a perfect day trip for travelers who want to experience life in medieval Italy.
+Only a stone's throw from the ancient city of Siena, offers a perfect day trip for travellers who want to experience life in medieval Italy.
 With its cultural significance and scenic views, it's a strong recommendation on our list.

 5. Volterra